Cooperation and the social brain hypothesis in primate social networks: Introduction

-In the present study, we extend the social brain hypothesis to the domain of cooperation.
-We ask whether species with a large neocortex size form social networks that foster cooperation to a greater extent than networks for other species.
-While cooperation occurs in various animal taxa \cite{croft2015, noe2006}, here we focus on primates because neocortex data are available for many primate species and various indices that correlate with neocortex size have been documented for primates, as we reviewed above.
-Recently developed mathematical theory enables us to quantify the ease of cooperation for networks with arbitrary structure \cite{Allen2017Nature}.
-We use this theory and look for significant determinants of cooperation as a function of the neocortex size and other key properties of the network structure including those which are known to affect cooperation.
+The purpose of the present study is to investigate the link between the social brain hypothesis and cooperation in social networks.
+While cooperation occurs in various animal taxa \cite{croft2015, noe2006}, here we focus on non-human primates because both brain size and social network data are available for many primate species.
+Recently developed mathematical theory enables us to quantify the extent to which a network itself supports the spread of cooperation \cite{Allen2017Nature}.
+We use this theory and test whether species with larger brains form social networks that foster cooperation to a greater extent than networks for other species.